RobVerduijn/lab/README.md

 cd $HOME/code/playbooks
 ansible-playbook setup_ansible_controller.yml
 ```
-Check to see if the images are correct and the download urls are pointing to fast mirrors.
+Check to see if the images are correct and the download urls are pointing to fast mirrors.<br>
+And if the pools are pointing to the correct storage pools.<br>
 ```
 cd $HOME/code/playbooks
 cat group_vars/iso.yml
 ```
-And if the pools are pointing to the correct storage pools.<br>
 Run the download_iso playbook to download the images (which takes a very long time).<br>
 ```
 cd $HOME/code/playbooks